aknuds1/xthsense/muzhack/description.md

 documentation here, or by taking part in one of the [regular workshops](http://marcodonnarumma.com/teaching/xth-sense-biophysical-music/) taught worldwide by the Xth Sense creator Marco Donnarumma.
 If you are an organisation and wish to host a workshop, please [get in touch](mailto:m@marcodonnarumma.com).

-The Xth Sense users forum lives at [Createdigitalnoise/xth](http://createdigitalnoise.com/categories/xth), and you can connect with us on [Facebook](http://www.facebook.com/XthSense) too.

 [!vimeo](86766860)